cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * Event persistence processes.
 * Mechanism for Authorization, Data Integrity and Confidentiality.
 * Change the implementation details of underlying communication protocols.
-* Define the processing logic for events within different application and systems.
+* Define the processing logic for events within different applications and systems.

 ## Self-assessment use